 Tuck does not have a minimum GMAT or GRE score requirement — admitted students have a range of scores.
 But if you do not score well on any part of the GMAT or GRE, we encourage you to take the exam again in an effort to improve your score.
-Please refer to instructions for applicants for more information.
+Please refer to the Instructions for Applicants for more information.

 No. Tuck seeks qualified applicants from all backgrounds, including those who do not have traditional business experience.
 If you do not have previous exposure to quantitative concepts, we suggest you take classes in the following areas to help prepare for the rigors of Tuck's curriculum: microeconomics, financial accounting, statistics, finance, and Excel.